fauu/mpv-sub-pause-advanced/README.md

 [mpv config]: https://mpv.io/manual/stable/#configuration-files
 [custom profile]: https://mpv.io/manual/stable/#profiles

-**Note: By default, pausing will be skipped when certain conditions are not met:**
+**Note: By default, pausing will be skipped when the subtitle does not met certain conditions:**

 1. The subtitle’s time duration is below the default threshold.